Minimizing Makespan in Sublinear Time via Weighted Random Sampling: Abstract

 \section{Abstract}

 We consider the classical makespan minimization scheduling problem where $n$ jobs must be scheduled on $m$ identical machines.
-Using weighted random sampling, we developed two sublinear time approximation schemes: one for the case where $n$ is known and the other for the case where $n$ is unknown.
-Both algorithms not only give a $(1+3\epsilon)$-approximation to the optimal makespan but also generate a sketch schedule.
+Using weighted random sampling, we develop two sublinear time approximation schemes: one for the case where $n$ is known and one for the case where $n$ is unknown.
+Both algorithms not only give a $(1+\epsilon)$-approximation to the optimal makespan but also generate a sketch schedule.